comrumino/cpp-coursework/notes.md

 * client/server application, thread for each connection will at some point reduce overall performance due to task switching
 * abstraction penalty, the cost of using high-level facilities in terms of performance (but increased coherence and decreased errors)
 * data race, concurrent modification of the same object resulting in undefined behavior
-* lock-free programming, (difficult to get right) desing the data structure and its invariants so that modifcations are done as a series of indivisible changes which preserves the invariants
+* lock-free programming, (difficult to get right) design the data structure and its invariants so that modifications are done as a series of indivisible changes which preserves the invariants
 * transaction, series of reads and writes followed by a commit all done in a single step. if can't proceed, then restarted
 * uniform initialization syntax, one use is to avoid "C++'s most vexing parse" (like accidental prototype of thread)
 * mutex, (mutual exclusion) synchronization primitive used to lock the associated data while being accessed and unlocked when done